-Last year the National Tourism Development Authority, Fáilte Ireland, named the top 15 towns and villages that make Irish vacations extra special for visitors, in the run up to the 2014 Tourism Towns Awards.
+In 2014 the National Tourism Development Authority, Fáilte Ireland, named the top 15 towns and villages that make Irish vacations extra special for visitors, in the run up to the 2014 Tourism Towns Awards.

 Paddy Mathews from Fáilte Ireland said, “A great tourism town is one that provides visitors with an unforgettable experience.
 It is a town where the local businesses and the local community all contribute to shaping and delivering this experience.
 It also tells its story of its heritage and culture in an engaging way.”

-Here are the 15 shortlisted towns:
+Here are the 15 towns that were shortlisted:

 1. Glengarriff, Cork (small)

 4. Portmagee, Kerry (small)

 5. Carrick-on-Shannon, Leitrim (small)